1979 Fastnet Race

-Memorial to the 15 competitors who died in the 1979 Fastnet Race, Lissarnona, Cape Clear Island, Cork, Ireland; the 6 spectator names were added later.
+Memorial to the 15 competitors who died in the 1979 Fastnet Race, Lios Ó Móine (Lissamona), Cape Clear Island, Cork, Ireland; the 6 spectator names were added later.

-The 1979 Fastnet Race was the 28th Royal Ocean Racing Club's Fastnet Race, a yachting race held generally every two years since 1925 on a 605 nmi course from Cowes direct to the Fastnet Rock and then to Plymouth via south of the Isles of Scilly.
+The 1979 Fastnet Race was the 28th Royal Ocean Racing Club's Fastnet Race, a yachting race held generally every two years since 1925 on a 605 nmi course from Cowes direct to the Fastnet Rock and then to Plymouth passing south of the Isles of Scilly.
 In 1979, it was the climax of the five-race Admiral's Cup competition, as it had been since 1957.
 Immediately, and ever since, the 1979 race has been known worldwide as the deadliest in yachting history.

 A worse-than-expected European windstorm on the third day of the race wreaked havoc on the 303 yachts that started the biennial race, resulting in 21 fatalities (15 yachtsmen and 6 spectators) during the early morning hours of 14 August in the Celtic Sea.
 Emergency services, naval forces, and civilian vessels from around the west side of the English Channel were summoned to aid what became the largest ever rescue operation in peace-time.
 This involved some 4,000 people, including the entire Irish Naval Service's fleet, lifeboats, commercial boats, and helicopters.